rob-blackbourn/blog/_posts/2020-07-01-wasi-marshalling.md

 *marshalled*.
 Memory is allocated for each array, and the array data is copied into that memory.
 The integer value can be passed directly.

-Second the function is called with the marthalled aruments and the return value is received.
+Second the function is called with the marshalled aruments and the return value is received.

 Third the memory for the input arguments is freed, the result value is copied